brandonbloom/SwiftPie/context/plan-alignment.md

 # Plan Alignment Review — 2025-11-02

-This note captures how the current phase roadmap (`context/plan.md`) lines up with the original SwiftHTTPie concept and the HTTPie/httpie-go feature checklist.
+This note captures how the current phase roadmap (`context/plan.md`) lines up with the original SwiftPie concept and the HTTPie/httpie-go feature checklist.

 ## Concept Deliverables
 - ✅ Phases 001 – 005 focus on bringing the CLI from scaffold to a working